-The CooperVision Translational Research Award is a two-year grant for substantive projects with funding up to $400,000.
-It is intended to incentivize collaboration with CooperVision in new research areas.
+The CooperVision Translational Research Award is a multi-year award for a substantive translational research project with funding over two years, totaling up to $400,000.

 Areas of Interest

-- Intelligent systems and big data approaches for identifying eyes at risk of developing myopia
+- Intelligent systems (machine learning) and big data approaches for identifying eyes at risk of developing pathology due to refractive error

 Any researcher with Principal Investigator (PI) status holding a MD, OD, or PhD is eligible to apply.
 Applicants, such as postdoctoral fellows, with a waiver of PI status must submit appropriate documentation before funding can be received.